789ni812/imgdescriptor/ARCHITECTURE.md

 - **UI State Management**: Spinner and cancel button disappear immediately upon tournament completion.
 - **Error Handling**: Robust error handling for invalid matches, missing fighters, and API failures.

+## Tournament Overview System (2025-01-27)
+- **Completed Tournament Overview**: When a tournament is completed, a "View Tournament Overview" button appears in the completion section.
+- **Fighter Slideshow**: Displays all tournament participants in a cinematic slideshow with:
+  - Full-screen fighter images as backgrounds
+  - Fighter names in bottom-left corner
+  - Large slogans displayed on the right side
+  - Auto-advance every 6 seconds
+  - Manual navigation with Previous/Next buttons
+  - Pause/Resume functionality (Space key or button)
+  - Exit button to return to tournament view
+- **Integration**: Overview is contextually placed in completed tournaments rather than as a separate navigation option.
+- **User Experience**: Provides a celebratory, cinematic experience after tournament completion.

 ### Automation Flow
 1. User clicks "Automate Match Execution"
 2. System checks for next pending match